 With Anno’s Counting Book, the creator of the brilliantly inventive Anno’s Alphabet invites young readers on another stimulating adventure of the imagination—this time into the world of numbers and counting.”

-Preschool Books that Celebrate Differences
+Best Books for Preschoolers that Celebrate Differences

 18. Spaghetti in a Hot dog Bun by Maria Dismondy